DUNE/ND_Production/run-genie/README.md

 N. B. Make sure that all the files are inside `ARCUBE_DIR`, which is the directory bounded with container

 ## Production from bash
-You just need to do `source setup-genie.sh` and everything should work.
+After you set your variables, you just need to do `source setup-genie.sh` and everything should work.
 You should see:
 - in `ARCUBE_OUTDIR_BASE`: `run-genie\ARCUBE_OUT_NAME\` with `GTRAC` and `GHEP` folders, which contain `000...` folders with the productions
 - in `ARCUBE_LOGDIR_BASE`: `run-genie\ARCUBE_OUT_NAME\` with `LOGS`, `STATUS` and `TIMING` folders, which contain `000...` folders with some infos about the productions

 ## Production on HTC cluster
-Inside `submit.sub` file
+N. B. In this branch everything is already set to run on cluster, so you don't need to do any of the following steps.

+Let's go through `submit.sub` file:

 The executable is `run_genie.sh`, so you need to add inside this script `source /$PATH/setup-genie.sh` to have all the needed variables available during the execution.